What is MASieraad

 Campus Elfde Linie, building G

-The brand-new building of PXL-MAD has state of the art work stations, fully equipped with the latest technology such as 3D printers, laser cutting machine, CNC milling machine, etc. There are general facilities for all students including a very good restaurant, the Students Shop, library and laptop service.
+The brand-new building of PXL-MAD has state of the art work stations, fully equipped with the latest technology such as 3D printers, laser cutting machine, CNC milling machine, embroidery and sewing machines etc. The facilities also include a woodwork workshop as well as hammering and casting rooms.
+There are general facilities for all students including a very good restaurant, the Students Shop, library and laptop service.

 There is a Housing Service at Hogeschool PXL that can advise on student accommodation in Hasselt.
 For Dutch speaking students there is already a link for this: https://www.pxl.be/Pub/Studenten/Voorzieningen-Student/Subnavigatie-Toekomstige-studenten-Voorzieningen-Huisvestingsdienst.html